Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case

 \section{GNN-based DRL agent design}

 In this section, we describe the DRL+GNN architecture proposed in this paper.
 On one side, we have the GNN-based DRL agent which defines the actions to apply on the network topology.
 These actions consist of allocating the demands on one of the candidate paths.
 Our DRL agent implements the DQN algorithm~\cite{mnih2013playing}, where the q-value function is modeled by a GNN.
 On the other side, we have an environment which defines the optimization problem to solve.
 This environment stores the network topology, together with the link features.
 In addition, the environment is responsible of generating the reward once an action is performed, which will indicate the agent if that action was good or not.

 The learning process is based on an iterative process, where at each time step, the agent receives a graph-structured network state observation from the environment.
 Then, the GNN constructs a graph representation where the links of the topology are the graph entities.
-In this representation, the link hidden states are initialized considering the input link-level features and the routing action to evaluate \bbm{(see more details in subsections~\ref{subsec:environment},~\ref{subsec:action-set} and~\ref{subsec:gnnarchi})}.
-With this representation, an iterative message passing process runs between the link hidden states according to the graph structure.
+In this representation, the link hidden states are initialized considering the input link-level features and the routing action to evaluate (see more details in Sections~\ref{subsec:environment},~\ref{subsec:action-set} and~\ref{subsec:gnnarchi}).
+With this representation, an iterative message passing algorithm runs between the links' hidden states according to the graph structure.
 The output of this algorithm (i.e., new links hidden states) is aggregated into a global hidden state, that encodes topology information, and then is processed by a DNN.
 This process makes the GNN topology invariant because the global hidden state length is pre-defined and it will always have the same length for different topology sizes.
 At the end of the message passing phase, the GNN outputs a q-value estimate.
-This q-value is evaluated over a limited set of actions ($\mathcal{A}$), and finally the DRL agent selects the action with higher q-value.
-The selected action is then applied over the environment, producing a transition to a new network state.
-If the action performed was successful (i.e., all the links selected had enough available capacity to support the new demand), a positive reward is returned to the agent, otherwise the episode ends and the DRL agent receives a reward equal to zero.
+This q-value is evaluated over a limited set of actions, and finally the DRL agent selects the action with highest q-value.

-During the training phase, an \textit{$\epsilon$-greedy} exploration strategy~\cite{mnih2013playing} is used to select the next action applied by the agent.
-This means that a random action is executed with probability $\epsilon$, while the action with higher q-value is selected with probability ($1-\epsilon$).}